Shelley Long: Post-Cheers projects (1987–1994)

+Later work (1995–2022)

-Long appeared as Carol Brady in the 1995 hit film The Brady Bunch Movie which is a campy take of the popular television show.
-In 1996, she reprised her role in A Very Brady Sequel which had modest success, and a 2002 Made for TV Movie sequel—The Brady Bunch in the White House.
-Some ventures followed including the TV remake of Freaky Friday and the family sitcom Kelly Kelly, which only lasted for a few episodes.
+Long appeared as Carol Brady in the 1995 film The Brady Bunch Movie, which is a campy take on the popular television show.
+In 1996, she reprised her role in A Very Brady Sequel, which had modest success, and a 2002 television film sequel—The Brady Bunch in the White House.
+Other ventures followed, including the TV remake of Freaky Friday and the family sitcom Kelly Kelly, which only lasted for a few episodes.
 She played the Wicked Witch of the Beanstalk in a 1998 episode of Sabrina, the Teenage Witch.

-In 1999, she starred in another TV movie Vanished Without a Trace, about a woman who refuses to accept the kidnapping of her 13-year-old daughter and relentlessly pursues the villain's capture (not to be confused with the 1993 film of the same name about the 1976 Chowchilla kidnapping.)
+In 1999, she starred in another television film Vanished Without a Trace, about a woman who refuses to accept the kidnapping of her 13-year-old daughter and relentlessly pursues the villain's capture (not to be confused with the 1993 film of the same name about the 1976 Chowchilla kidnapping.)
 In 2000, she appeared as one of the women in the Richard Gere film Dr. T & the Women, directed by Robert Altman.
-She later returned for a third go-around playing Carol Brady in the TV movie The Brady Bunch in the White House.

 Long guest-starred in several TV shows such as 8 Simple Rules, Yes Dear, Strong Medicine, and Boston Legal.
-She had a recurring role on the popular ABC sitcom Modern Family as DeDe Pritchett, the ex-wife of Jay Pritchett.
-She starred in television movies, including Falling in Love with the Girl Next Door and Holiday Engagement.
+She had a recurring role on the ABC sitcom Modern Family as DeDe Pritchett, the ex-wife of Jay Pritchett.
+She starred in television films, including Falling in Love with the Girl Next Door and Holiday Engagement.
 In 2012, she made a guest appearance on Switched at Birth.
 In 2016, Long produced and acted in the feature film Different Flowers.